ketankartoza/qgis-gea-plugin/docs/src/user/index.md

 - [user workflow](./user-workflow.md) This document provides detailed instructions on the workflow, including how users can download and utilise project data.

-- [Appendix1](./Appendix1.md) provides the details about the liabilities, exclusion masks and imageries.
+- [Appendix 1](./Appendix1.md) provides the details about the liabilities, exclusion masks and imageries.